allenai/allenact/docs/installation/installation-allenact.md

-# Installation
+# Installation of AllenAct

-Clone this repository to your local machine and move into the top-level directory
+Clone the repository to your local machine and move into the top-level directory

 ```bash
 git clone git@github.com:allenai/allenact.git